flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

         | PANZE         | *049°             |Left                | STD           | STD        |-      | 6000FT        |
         | CAMRN         | 041°              |Left                | STD           | 210KT      |14000FT| 6001FT        |

-        The inbound course can be calulated by subtracting or adding 180 to the reciprocal.
+        *The inbound course can be calulated by subtracting or adding 180 to the reciprocal.

     === "6"

-        Lorum ipsum

         ![HOLD6](../../assets/advanced-guides/holds/HOLD6.png)